eclipse-sdv-blueprints/companion-application/Readme.md

 - **Seat Adjuster** : Developed with Eclipse Velocitas to be deployed by user
 - Eclipse Kuksa.val - **KUKSA Databroker** (pre-installed with Eclipse Leda)
 - **Mock Service**: Example provider for Eclipse Kuksa.VAL which mocks the behavior of the vehicle.
-- Seat ECU and the separate Seat Motor hardware can be emulated using a virtual CAN-Bus, which is beyond the scope of this guide.

 In the following paragraphs, we next introduce the [architecture and the assumed data flow](./architecture-seat-adjuster.md) before we explain the [development](./develop-seat-adjuster.md) and [deployment](./deploy-seat-adjuster.md) steps.